EmmyVoita/EmmyVoita.github.io/_posts/2023-4-9-OpenGL-Parallax-Mapping.markdown

 {% endhighlight %}
 </div>

-When drawing the scene, this fragement shader reconstructs the TBN matrix from G-buffer textures, transforms positions and view vectors into tangent space, and applies parallax mapping to offset texture coordinates based on a displacement map.
+When drawing the scene, this fragment shader reconstructs the TBN matrix from G-buffer textures, transforms positions and view vectors into tangent space, and applies parallax mapping to offset texture coordinates based on a displacement map.
 Using the output texture coordinates from parallax mapping, it samples the normal, albedo, and ambient occlusion data, then performs lighting calculations.

 <div class="padded-code-block">
 {% highlight glsl %}